Despite proposed cuts, Pingree ‘confident’ Bath shipyard will fulfill contracts

-BATH — Maine’s members of Congress and leadership from the House Armed Services Committee agreed the shipyard is a vital asset to the U.S. military and the naval fleet should not be reduced, as proposed by the Department of Defense.
+BATH — Maine’s Congressional delegates and leadership from the House Armed Services Committee said cuts to the naval fleet, as proposed by the Department of Defense, are unlikely to pass muster, likely saving future business for shipyards including Bath Iron Works.

+Maine Democratic Reps.
+Chellie Pingree and Jared Golden invited ranking member of the House Armed Services Seapower and Projection Forces Subcommittee Rep. Robert Wittman, R-Virginia, and Connecticut Democrat Joe Courtney, the chairman of the same subcommittee, to tour BIW in response to the Pentagon’s proposed reductions to the naval fleet, specifically Arleigh Burke-class destroyers.

-“(BIW) is a national treasure…this yard and the people who build the best ships in the world,” said Rep. Robert Wittman, Republican of Virginia, ranking member of the House Armed Services Seapower and Projection Forces Subcommittee, speaking Friday after a tour of the shipyard.
+“(BIW) is a national treasure … this yard and the people who build the best ships in the world,” Wittman said Friday after the tour.
 “We all understand how critical it is and we’re all committed to making sure that continues because Bath, Maine has a part in making sure our nation’s military continues to be the greatest in the world.”

-Maine Democratic Reps.
-Chellie Pingree and Jared Golden invited Wittman and Connecticut Democrat Joe Courtney, chairman of the House Armed Services Seapower and Projection Forces Subcommittee, to tour BIW in response to the Pentagon’s proposed reductions to the naval fleet, specifically Arleigh Burke-class destroyers.

 Bath Iron Works has ongoing contracts for 11 Arleigh Burke-class destroyers, some of which are under construction.

-Should the Pentagon’s recommendation be approved, the Navy’s warship fleet would shrink to 287 in 2025 from its existing fleet of 293 ships, but Pingree said the likelihood of Congress passing that reduction is, “basically zero.”

 Pingree and Golden sent a joint letter Jan.
-13 to Secretary of Defense Mark Esper expressing their concern over the potential fleet reduction.
+13 to Secretary of Defense Mark Esper expressing concerns over the fleet reduction pitch.

 “Such reductions in naval procurement would endanger our national security and would cause substantial, long-term harm to the health and readiness of the shipbuilding defense industrial base,” Pingree and Golden wrote.

-Pingree and Golden added they “strongly support the goal of a 355-ship fleet,” which the Trump administration adopted and Congress made law in the 2018 National Defense Authorization Act.
+Pingree and Golden added they “strongly support the goal of a 355-ship fleet,” which the Trump administration has backed and Congress made law through the 2018 National Defense Authorization Act.

-The 2020 National Defense Authorization Act was passed last month in tandem with a defense spending bill, which allocates $5.1 billion to build three Arleigh Burke-class destroyers in the next year, which BIW can compete for contracts to build.
+The 2020 National Defense Authorization Act was passed last month in tandem with a defense spending bill, which allocates $5.1 billion to build three Arleigh Burke-class destroyers in the next year.
+BIW can compete for those contracts.
 The bill also includes $390 million above the president’s budget request for the Arleigh Burke advanced procurement, which amounts to a down payment for an additional ship next year.

 “Shipbuilding is not a skill that can be taught to new workers quickly,” wrote Golden and Pingree.
 “It is estimated that a new shipbuilder requires five to seven years of apprenticeship training to achieve occupational proficiency.”

-BIW is undergoing a hiring push to help win contracts and build ships for the Navy on schedule.
-The shipyard currently employs 6,700 and is planning to hire an additional 1,000 workers next year, then add another 600 to 800 workers in 2021, according to BIW’s director of human resources, Jon Mason.
+BIW is in the midst of a hiring push to help compete for contracts and push ships out on schedule.
+The shipyard currently employs 6,700 and is planning to hire an additional 1,000 workers next year, then another 600 to 800 workers in 2021, according to Jon Mason, BIW’s director of human resources.

 Earlier this month the Portland Press Herald reported Democratic State House leaders threatened to roll back a $45 million tax break granted to BIW, questioning whether the shipyard is meeting job creation and pay requirements outlined in a 2018 law.